 Search Results Views

-Once you're on the results page click on the view button, a dropdown will appear with the available views:
+Once you're on the results page, click on the view button, select the Table view.

 Types of views available: